-As we’ve explained in this article, the amount of information that can be passed over through the bridge is limited.
+At the same time, the amount of information that can be passed over through the bridge is limited.
 There’s no built-in priority queue as of now.
 In other words, it is on you to structure and design your application so that both the business logic and animations can function without disruptions.
 This is different from the way we are used to performing animations.
 For example, on iOS, the built-in APIs offer unprecedented performance and are always scheduled with the appropriate priority.
 Long story short – we don’t have to worry much about ensuring they’re running at 60 FPS.

 With React Native, this story is a bit different.
 If you do not think about your animations top-down beforehand and choose the right tools to tackle this challenge, you’re on the best way to run into dropped frames sooner or later.

 Janky animations make your app look slow and unfinished to users